 Rebuilding your PS4's database is, fortunately, a simple process, and it's something you be doing on a semi-regular basis if you notice the console being extremely slow.

-- Power off your PlayStation 4 and do not use rest mode.
+- Power off your PS4 and do not use rest mode.

-- Connect your DualShock 4 controller to your USB-A slot in the front of the PlayStation 4.
+3. Connect your DualShock 4 controller to the USB-A slot in the front of the PS4.

-Rebuilding your PS4's database may take some time, depending on how full your console is and how often you install and delete games.
-What "rebuilding" actually does is reorganize your hard drive to make it easier and quicker for the system to access your files.
-A properly organized database can load data faster, decreasing the chances of choppy gameplay from your brand new triple-A titles.
+A PS4 database rebuild may take minutes or hours, depending on how full your console is and how often you install and delete games.
+Rebuilding reorganizes your hard drive to make it easier and quicker for the system to access your files.
+A properly organized database can load data faster, decreasing the chances of having your game freeze or experiencing frame rate drops.

-Database rebuilding is a fairly simple task that should be done every few months — doing it once a quarter is best — and the more frequently you do it, the less time the process should take.
+Database rebuilding is a relatively simple task that you should do every few months, but it is best to do it once a quarter.
+The more frequently you do it, the less time the process should take, at least in theory.

 Is it dangerous to rebuild your PS4's database?